markmoxon/elite-universe-editor/README.md

 The BBC Master code on this site has been reconstructed from a disassembly of the version released on [Ian Bell's personal website](http://www.elitehomepage.org/).

+Commodore 64 Elite was written by Ian Bell and David Braben and published by Firebird, and is copyright &copy; D. Braben and I. Bell 1985.

+The code in the Commodore 64 flicker-free patch was reconstructed from a disassembly of the BBC Master version released on [Ian Bell's personal website](http://www.elitehomepage.org/).

+The Commodore 64 game disks in this repository are very similar to those released on [Ian Bell's personal website](http://www.elitehomepage.org/), but to ensure accuracy to the released versions, I've used disk images from the [Commodore 64 Preservation Project](https://archive.org/details/C64_Preservation_Project_10th_Anniversary_Collection) (it turns out that the disk images on Ian Bell's site differ slightly from the official versions).
+The Commodore Plus/4 version is based on the disk image from Ian Bell's site.

 The commentary and Universe Editor code is copyright &copy; Mark Moxon.
 Any misunderstandings or mistakes in the documentation are entirely my fault.

 Huge thanks are due to the original authors for not only creating such an important piece of my childhood, but also for releasing the source code for us to play with; to Paul Brink for his annotated disassembly; and to Kieran Connell for his [BeebAsm version](https://github.com/kieranhj/elite-beebasm), which I forked as the original basis for this project.
 You can find more information about this project in the [accompanying website's project page](https://www.bbcelite.com/about_site/about_this_project.html).

+Also, a big thumbs up to Kroc Camen for his epic [Elite Harmless](https://github.com/Kroc/elite-harmless) project, which is a really useful reference for anyone exploring the C64 binaries.
+Finally, thanks to the gurus in this [Lemon64 forum thread](https://www.lemon64.com/forum/viewtopic.php?t=67762&start=90) for their sage advice.

 The following archives from Ian Bell's personal website form the basis for this project: